bui84/ELK-server/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

+- What aspect of security do load balancers protect?
+Protects the availability
-What is the advantage of a jump box?
+- What is the advantage of a jump box?
 Jump Box serves as a gateway router and serves as a single node by securing and monitoring traffic called FANNING IN.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logfiles and system metrics.

-What does Filebeat watch for? - Log files
+- What does Filebeat watch for?
+Log files
-What does Metricbeat record? - System Metrics
+- What does Metricbeat record?
+System Metrics

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|